Simulating scalar field theories on quantum computers with limited resources: State preparation

 This section addresses the preparation of the ground state on qubits for both normal and broken-symmetry phases.
 Our method combines variational quantum circuits and adiabatic evolution, and it is flexible enough to allow tuning of different parameters to minimize circuit depth.
-To prepare broken symmetry states, an interaction between the scalar field and an external field is introduced that explicitly breaks the $Z_2$ symmetry.
-By properly choosing the strength of the external field as a function of time during the adiabatic process, the dual problems of degeneracy and broken symmetry in the ground state are mitigated, as we discuss in \cref{ssec:adiabatic_prep_bs}.
+To prepare broken-symmetry states, an interaction between the scalar field and an external field is introduced that explicitly breaks the $Z_2$ symmetry.
+By properly choosing the strength of the external field as a function of time during the adiabatic process, the dual problems of degeneracy and broken-symmetry in the ground state are mitigated, as we discuss in \cref{ssec:adiabatic_prep_bs}.

 The Hamiltonian $H$ employed for the quantum simulations of the $\phi^4$ model is given by \eqref{eq:Hdis1} with the lattice field operators replaced by the discrete field operators, as described in \cref{ssec:repr}.
 To prepare the ground state, we divide $H$ in two parts,